DownHomeDigital Home subwoofers What Subwoofer Size Do I Need?

 How to determine the size of your subwoofer for your room

-The first step is to understand how much space you have.
+To understand how big a subwoofer do you need, you first need to assess the available space.
 If you live in a small apartment, for example, then you’re not going to have the same options as someone with a large home theater room.
 Once you know the dimensions of your room, you can start looking at subwoofers.

 We’ll give you some tips on how to measure your room size, but in short, here are the average dimensions of rooms and what subwoofer size we recommend for each